 Mahaneh Yehuda Secular Jewish Neighbourhood

-While there is nothing much to see in Jerusalem’s Mahaneh Yehuda neighbourhood, I just liked looking at people’s houses built in Jerusalem stone and having some downtime in quiet spaces, pretending that I lived there and knew where I was going.
+While there is nothing much to see in Jerusalem’s Mahaneh Yehuda neighbourhood, you can see houses built in Jerusalem stone and have some downtime in quiet spaces.
 Even when I was caught out by a local who asked me that busted tourist line: “Are you lost?
 Where do you want to go?”
 I liked it.
 It meant there was more chance of engaging in conversation.

 Mea She-arim Orthodox Jewish Neighbourhood

 Adjacent to Mahaneh Yehuda, the Orthodox Jewish neighbourhood of Mea She-arim is one of the oldest Jewish neighbourhoods in Jerusalem city.
-This is where the majority of the Hasidic community live, whose very traditional ultra-orthodox Jewish values are closed and seen as an ultra-religious culture.
-A microcosm of Jerusalem, this neighbourhood has a different atmosphere to the rest.
+This is where the majority of the Hasidic community lives, whose very traditional ultra-orthodox Jewish values are closed and seen as an ultra-religious culture.
+A microcosm of Jerusalem, this neighbourhood has a different atmosphere.

-Full of narrow alleyways, quiet streets and religious institutional buildings, it’s here where you will see the 18th-century dress code that was custom in Eastern Europe but which still remains to this day.
-You will see the bearded men dressed in their black coats and hats, standing on the street doing nothing much except chatting to each other since the majority do not work, because instead days are spent in prayer reading the Torah.
-You will rarely see the women, although if you do they will see them dressed in their smart wigs, headscarves and conservative black skirts and dresses, pushing strollers and doing their daily shop.
+Full of narrow alleyways, quiet streets, and religious institutional buildings, it’s here where you will see the 18th-century dress code that was customary in Eastern Europe but which remains to this day.
+You will see the bearded men dressed in their black coats and hats, standing on the street doing nothing much except chatting to each other since the majority do not work, instead days are spent in prayer reading the Torah.
+You will rarely see the women, and if you do, you will see them dressed in their conservative wigs, headscarves, black skirts and dresses, pushing strollers and doing their daily shop.

-It is also where you can find the largest Synagogue in Jerusalem, although you will not be able to enter.
+It is also where you can find the largest Synagogue in Jerusalem, although you cannot enter.

-In reality, the Orthodox Jewish community does not really want you hanging around and signs in the neighbourhood dictate to not come here in big groups, as well as outlining how you should dress and behave in a conservative manner.
+In reality, the Orthodox Jewish community does not really want you hanging around.
+Signs in the neighbourhood dictate not to come here in big groups, as well as outlining how you should dress and behave conservatively.
 An Israeli friend told me that I might be spat at, pushed and have things thrown at me, although this never happened.
 I did get stared at an awful lot and felt uncomfortable on my own, which is why I decided to leave.

 Nahla’ot Neighbourhood

-The Nahla’ot neighbourhood is the other side of Mahaneh Yehuda Market and using the main road of Agrippas as my marker to find my way out, I ventured into the narrow and winding streets here that make up this really pretty neighbourhood of neat buildings, stone archways, gated courtyards and tiny stairwells.
-The city may be made predominately from the same ‘Jerusalem Stone’, but this isn’t at all bland.
-In fact, it makes it even more beautiful.
+The Nahla’ot neighbourhood is the other side of Mahaneh Yehuda Market, and using the main road of Agrippas as my marker to find my way out, I ventured into the narrow and winding streets here that make up this really pretty neighbourhood of neat buildings, stone archways, gated courtyards and tiny stairwells.

 Visit Jaffa Road in Jerusalem and See New City Life

-Jaffa Road runs through the heart of the New City, connecting everything together.
-In some parts picturesque and arty, it is great to stroll down and cut off into the shopping and dining areas hidden behind it.
-In the evening, the streets around Zion Square sound with the buzz of bars and local hangouts, where you can sip on local Goldstar beer and people watch for hours.
+Jaffa Road runs through the New City, connecting everything.
+Part picturesque and arty, it is great to stroll down and cut off into the shopping and dining areas hidden behind it.
+In the evening, the streets around Zion Square sound with the buzz of bars and local hangouts, where you can sip on local Goldstar beer, and people-watch for hours.

 What to Do in Jerusalem in the Old City

-Despite its complexities, this one-square-kilometre walled area bestows an air of magic and mystery; the ancient lure and labyrinth layout being just how you always imagined.
+Despite its complexities, this one-square-kilometre walled area bestows an air of ancient lure, and the labyrinth layout is just how you always imagined.

 Explore all Quarters of the Old City